 What is a Sales Battlecard?

-Sales battlecards are documents, digital or physical, which can be used by salespeople to hold important, meaningful conversations with clients and customers.
+Sales battlecards are documents, digital or physical, which can be used by inside and outside salespeople to hold important, meaningful conversations with clients and customers.
 Engagement and customer satisfaction are a major part of today’s business world.

 Customers want to be seen as more than just a sale.